Constantin Fehrenbach: Early life

 Constantin Fehrenbach was born on 11 January 1852 in Wellendingen near Bonndorf in what was then the Grand Duchy of Baden as the son of Johann Georg Fehrenbach, a teacher (1826–1895), and his wife Rosina (1832–1900), née Gensecke.

-From 1865 he attended the Freiburg Boys' Seminary and the Berthold Gymnasium, from which he graduated in 1871.
+From 1865, he attended the Freiburg Boys' Seminary and the Berthold Gymnasium, from which he graduated in 1871.
 He began studying Catholic theology at the University of Freiburg before switching to law in 1875.
 During his studies, he joined a student fraternity that gave him access to circles of notables among the local bourgeoisie.
-In 1882 he began to practise law in Freiburg and soon became a successful criminal lawyer.
-In 1879, Fehrenbach married Maria (1855–1921), née Hossner at Freiburg.
+In 1882, he began to practise law in Freiburg and soon became a successful criminal lawyer.
+In 1879, Fehrenbach married Maria (1855–1921), née Hossner, at Freiburg.
 They had one daughter.

 Political career

 German Empire

 Fehrenbach started his political career in 1884 when he became a member of the Freiburg city council for the Catholic Centre Party.
-The next year he was elected to the Landtag (state legislature) of Baden, again for the Centre Party.
-He resigned his seat in 1887 after disagreements with the leader of the party in Baden, Theodor Wacker over the dismantling of Otto von Bismarck's anti-Catholic Kulturkampf laws.
+The next year, he was elected to the Landtag (state legislature) of Baden, again for the Centre Party.
+He resigned his seat in 1887 after disagreements with the leader of the party in Baden, Theodor Wacker, over the dismantling of Otto von Bismarck's anti-Catholic Kulturkampf laws.
 In 1895, Fehrenbach became Stadtrat (member of the city government) in Freiburg and in 1896 Kreisabgeordneter (district representative).
-In 1901 he was re-elected to the Baden Landtag and remained a member until 1913 (in 1907–1909 as president).
+In 1901, he was re-elected to the Baden Landtag and remained a member until 1913 (in 1907–1909 as president).

 In 1903, Fehrenbach also became a member of the Imperial Reichstag.
 On 3 December 1913, he gained fame throughout Germany with a speech on the Zabern Affair, which had been triggered by popular unrest against the German military stationed in the Alsatian town of Zabern.
-He spoke out against the Army General Staff and delivered a strong plea in favor of a constitutional state and against the military as a state within the state.
+He spoke out against the Army General Staff and delivered a strong plea in favour of a constitutional state and against the military as a state within the state.

 In 1917, Fehrenbach became the chairman of the Hauptausschuss (Head Committee) of the Reichstag, which could meet when the Reichstag was adjourned and have discussions with the government on matters of foreign policy and the conduct of the war.
 He supported the Reichstag Peace Resolution, which called for a negotiated peace without annexations.
 In July 1918, Fehrenbach became the last President of the Imperial Reichstag.